benbristow/benbristow-website/_portfolio_items/alltownarentwe.markdown

 Unofficial Grimsby Town Football Club news aggregation portal.
 Scrapes news headlines, league tables and fixtures from various sources and aggregates them onto a single page.

-Created with Vue V3 for the frontend and C#/.NET for the API via Azure Functions
+Frontend built with Vue V3 and hosted on Azure Blob Storage Static Websites.

+Backend built using C#/.NET 6 hosted using Docker.
+Makes use of HangFire for scheduled tasks, Entity Framework with PostgreSQL and Redis cache.
+Makes use of various third-party APIs and some web scraping.